fenggroup/allanlab/_pages/lidar-bike.md

 <div style="font-size: 17px">

-We have developed a research bicycle outfitted with a lidar (Ouster OS-1 128-channel).
+We have developed a research bicycle outfitted with a [lidar](https://en.wikipedia.org/wiki/Lidar) (Ouster OS-1 128-channel).
-Lidar is able to continuously measure the riding environment in point cloud data from a moving bicycle.
+The lidar on the bicycle is able to continuously measure the 3D environment in point clouds, which are made up of hundreds of thousand of data points in a 3-dimensional space.

 This lidar bicycle allows us to study driver-bicyclist interactions in real-world roadways with continuous and accurate distance measurements from the bicycle to any nearby objects (e.g., surrounding vehicles).
+This, in turn, helps us to better understand the safety implications (e.g., driver passing distance when overtaking cyclists) of various real-world street environment and bicycle facility designs.

 <!-- FOR FUTURE: Describe why studying driver-bicyclist interaction can help us. -->